apache/maven-assembly-plugin/src/site/markdown/index.md

 The main goal in the assembly plugin is the [single](./single-mojo.html) goal.
 This goal creates all assemblies.

-For more information about the goals available in the Assembly Plugin, see [the plugin documentation page](./plugin-info.html).
+For more information about the goals in the Assembly Plugin, see [the plugin documentation page](./plugin-info.html).

 ## Assembly and Component Descriptor Schemas (XSD)